BedrockStreaming/prescaling-exporter/README.md

 To allow the platform to scale up and down on different schedules and with a multiplier, prescaling events can be registered by the DRBs or the API.

-The API allows the creation/modification and deletion of Prescaling Event CRDs in the cluster
+The following API allows the creation, modification and deletion of Prescaling Event CRDs in the cluster: `/api/v1/events/`.

-/api/v1/events/

 ## Metrics